theorashid/academic-kickstart/content/post/mortality_output/index.md

 projects: []
 ---

-We are looking mortality models for simulated death data using a negative binomial likelihood.
+We are building mortality models for simulated death data using a negative binomial likelihood.
 The dataset is for the London borough of Hammersmith and Fulham only.

 # Life expectancy over time
 Firstly for the _BYM_ model.
 <iframe seamless src="le_fig_BYM_nb.html" width="100%" height="500"></iframe>

-And now for the _hierarcical_ model.
+And now for the _hierarchical_ model.
 <iframe seamless src="le_fig_hier_nb.html" width="100%" height="500"></iframe>

 Both models show a Marmot curve and non-linarity in time.